The Magic School Bus (TV series): Production

-In early 1994, The Magic School Bus concept was made into an animated series of the same name by Scholastic Entertainment and it premiered on September 10, 1994.
-The idea for the TV series was developed by former Scholastic Entertainment Vice President and Senior Editorial Director Craig Walker.
-Scholastic Entertainment president Deborah Forte explained that adapting the books into an animated series was an opportunity to help kids "learn about science in a fun way".
-During this time, Forte had been hearing concerns from parents and teachers about how to improve science education for kids and minorities across the globe.
-Hanho Heung-Up Co., Ltd. contributed some of the animation for this series.
+In early 1991, The Magic School Bus concept was co-produced into an animated series of the same name by Scholastic.
+The NSF was the first to commit to funding a pilot animatic that helped to inform the series' development.
+Creation and testing of the pilot were completed early in 1992.
+Meanwhile, other funders, including the Carnegie Corporation of New York and the U.S. Department of Energy, joined the effort, enabling Scholastic Productions to begin scripting while looking for a corporate underwriter.
+In early 1993, Lily Tomlin signed on to play Ms. Frizzle, and Malcolm-Jamal Warner agreed to play The Producer.
+The show went into full production with Nelvana.
+It premiered on September 10, 1994.
+Craig Walker (former vice president and senior editorial director of Scholastic) developed the idea for the show.
+The company's president Deborah Forte explained that adapting the books into an animated TV show was an opportunity to help kids "learn about science in a fun way".
+During this time, Forte had been hearing concerns from parents and teachers about how to improve science education for kids and minorities all across the globe.
+Hanho Heung-Up Co., Ltd. contributed some of the animation for this program.
 The theme song, called "Ride on the Magic School Bus", was written by Peter Lurye and performed by Little Richard.
 The voice director was Susan Blu; two of the writers for the series were Brian Meehl and Jocelyn Stevenson.

 Broadcast

-In the United States, from 1994 until 1997, the original run of The Magic School Bus was broadcast on PBS, as part of its daytime children's block.
-It was the first fully animated series to be aired on PBS.
+In the United States, the original run of The Magic School Bus was broadcast on PBS --originally aired on PBS (first TV airing on the American television)-- from 1994 until 1997 (as part of its daytime and weekday children's block).
+It was the first fully-animated series to be aired on PBS.
 The last episode aired on December 6, 1997.
 By the series' end, it was among the highest-rated PBS shows for school-age children.
-After the final episode, the show was subsequently rerun intermittently on the lineup until September 25, 1998.
-On September 26, 1998, PBS dropped the show from its lineup in order to make room for more programs aimed at preschoolers.
-Later that year, Fox network acquired the original TV series and broadcast the show on the Fox Kids block as a weekday offering to fill educational television mandates for Fox affiliates.
-Fox Kids aired repeats of the show from 1998 to 2002.
+After the final episode, the series subsequently continued in reruns on the PBS lineup until September 25, 1998, when PBS dropped the show altogether to make room for other new programs aimed at preschoolers.

+On December 15, 1997, Fox network acquired the series to fill educational television mandates for Fox affiliates.
+The show was then broadcast on the Fox Kids block, where reruns aired from October 5, 1998, until September 6, 2002.

-After the original PBS run and Fox Kids reruns, TLC and Discovery Kids picked up the series.
-TLC aired it from February 24, 2003 until 2008 while Discovery Kids aired it from 2004 until 2009, as part of the Ready Set Learn block.
+After the PBS original run and Fox Kids reruns, TLC and Discovery Kids chose to air the series.
+TLC aired it from February 24, 2003 until 2008.
+Discovery Kids aired it from February 24, 2003 until 2009, as part of the Ready Set Learn! block.

-On September 27, 2010, The Magic School Bus moved networks once again.
-It was broadcast through a daily run on Qubo as well as NBC's Saturday morning Qubo block.
-Reruns continued on both Qubo and NBC until 2012.
+On September 27, 2010, the series (on the American television) moved and changed networks once again.
+It was broadcast through a daily run on Qubo Channel as well as NBC's Saturday morning Qubo block.
+Reruns continued on both NBC and now-defunct Qubo until 2012.